LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 ### ClientRpc

 We have our basic component!
 From here, we need to add the RPCs and a measure to avoid duplicate signals.
-Since the event info is only sent by the server, we do not have to deal with a ServerRPC, and only need to set up the ClientRPC.
-This is what our ExampleMod uses:
+Since the event info is only sent by the server, we do not have to deal with a ServerRpc and only need to set up the ClientRpc.
+This is what our example mod uses:

 ```cs
 public static event Action<String> LevelEvent;